 Any potential investor investing in the Notes is bound by the terms and conditions of the Notes which the investor acknowledges having accepted by subscribing for such Notes.

-This Presentation is subject to Finnish law, and any dispute arising in respect of this Presentation is subject to the exclusive jurisdiction of Finnish courts, with the District Court of Helsinki as court of first instance.
+This Presentation is subject to Finnish law, and any dispute arising in respect of this Presentation is subject to the exclusive jurisdiction of Finnish courts.

 Issuer characteristics and confirmation/verification processes

 Background

 Business Overview